raqbit/AnimalEssentials/README.md

 ### Bugs
 1. /ae help | /ae | /ae \<anything\> <--- Faulty output if issued through console
-2. Multiple /ae commands can be issues at the same time
+2. Multiple /ae commands can be issued at the same time
 3. Stacktrace when clicking outside of inventory
 4. When doing particle commands, the particles will go to the animal's location on execution.
 If the animal moves during the animation, the particles will not follow the animal.
 5. /ae tp does not work correctly with multiple players.
 6. A player is a null mob instead of a player.

+### Fixed

+---